cullylarson/wkr-auth-mock/readme.md

 > Kinda mocks the wkr auth service, but mostly just allows for generating JWTs and verifying them against a JWKS endpoint.

 NOTICE: This should not be used in production, or anywhere that is publicly accessible.
-It uses a hard-coded keys, committed in the repo.
+It uses hard-coded keys, committed in the repo.
 Counterfeit JWTs can easily be created by simply looking at the source code of this application.
 The intended purpose of this application is testing.

 ## Development